jrames/jrames-github.io/_posts/2025-02-10-trip-tunes-experience.md

 This would happen a couple more times, to a lesser degree.
 That same broadcaster produced an [‘App of the Year’](https://www.wrdw.com/2024/12/26/what-tech-app-year-trip-tunes/) segment with an updated version of the story about Trip Tunes, a [Thanksgiving Roadtrips segment](https://www.local3news.com/local-news/what-the-tech-tech-ideas-for-thanksgiving-road-trips/article_997ff216-a911-11ef-83a0-fb79fe68878a.html), and another ‘App of the Day’ appeared in early 2025\.
 None of these were aired on as many affiliates as the first iteration.

 I also ran an IAP sale during the Thanksgiving segment (Black Friday) and the ‘App of the Year’ story.
 In both cases, I added my sale to [IndieDevSales](https://www.indieappsales.com).
 This likely had some impact on the downloads during that time, but not significant.
 However, it seemed to increase my conversion rate.
-It’s always been quite low though, so I don’t have statistically significant data to draw conclusions with.
+It’s always been quite low though, so I don’t have statistically significant data to draw  with.

 I reached out to the reporter that created the segment to thank him for recognizing the app and I had a bit of a discussion.
 I learned that he discovered it flipping through the App Store \- almost certainly thanks to that prominent feature.
 He’s a big music fan, and loved the 80s aesthetic.

 So while there was a major component of ‘luck’ involved, it was really a combination of factors: the care I put into the design and the simple fact that I submitted the feature request in the first place.
 Without that, the reporter might never have discovered it.